taming-the-state-in-react/taming-the-state-in-react/manuscript/05-redux-advanced/00a-redux-state.md

 ## Hands On: Todo but more Features

-In the Todo application, there are two pieces missing feature wise: the ability to add a todo and to filter todos by their complete state.
+In the Todo application, there are two pieces missing feature-wise: the ability to add a todo and to filter todos by their complete state.
 Let's begin with the creation of a todo item.
 First, there needs to be a component where you can type in a todo name and execute the creation.

 {title="Code Playground",lang="javascript"}
 ~~~~~~~~